MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-optimization.md

 1. Open **Fabric** > **Servers** > **Host Groups**, and navigate the host cluster.
 2. To performing compute resource load balancing, click **Optimize hosts**.
 To perform storage load balancing across cluster shared storage, click **Optimize disks**.
-3. **To Optimize hosts**: VMM performs a dynamic optimization review to determine whether VHDs  can be migrated to improve load balancing in the host cluster.
+ **To Optimize hosts**: VMM performs a dynamic optimization review to determine whether VHDs can be migrated to improve load balancing in the host cluster.
 If migration of VMs can improve load balancing, VMM displays a list of VMs that are recommended for migration, with the current and target hosts indicated.
 The list excludes any hosts that are in maintenance mode in VMM and any virtual machines that are not highly available.
-4.	**To Optimize Disk Space**: VMM performs a dynamic optimization review to determine whether VHDs can be migrated to meet the free storage space threshold (disk space) while considering aggressiveness set in the DO page.
-Dynamic Optimization will only trigger when any cluster shared storage violates the disk space threshold set.
+**To Optimize Disk Space**: VMM performs a dynamic optimization review to determine whether VHDs can be migrated to meet the free storage space threshold (disk space) while considering aggressiveness set in the DO page.
+Dynamic Optimization will only be triggered when any cluster shared storage violates the disk space threshold set.
 If migration of  VHDs can help free the storage space threshold in all shared storage in the cluster, VMM displays a list of VHDs that are recommended for migration, with the current and target storage space indicated.
 VHDs will only migrate to another shared storage with the same storage classification.

 >[!NOTE]
 > If VHDs are migrated between one storage type to another ( Example from a CSV to NAS file share), the storage migration will be slow.